WayahHendra/tree-js-generator/CONTRIBUTING.md

 - Give constructive feedback that focuses on improvement, not personal criticism.
 - Report bugs, issues, or vulnerabilities responsibly.
 - Respect privacy and confidentiality of proprietary information.
-- Follow the version control, security, and contribution policies of tree-js-generator.
+- Follow the version control, security, and contribution policies of tree-md-generator.

 ## Unacceptable Behavior